Radcliffe, Northumberland: History

-As of 2009, opencast mining continues in the area, but the mining operations at Radcliffe have ceased, and the land returned to agriculture, and turned over to a nature reserve at Hauxley.
-Little is now visible at the site of the village - a farm, a few private houses, a mechanic's workshop, and the old sports pavilion survived the demolition.
-The workshop was the site of Craiggs' Bus Garage, and has re-opened as a repair workshop specialising in agricultural machinery.
-The house opposite was the home of Charlie Nyberg, who ran a newsagency and barbershop from there.
+As of 2009, nearby opencast mining continued, but not in Radcliffe; the land returned to agriculture, and to a nature reserve at Hauxley.
+Little is now visible at the site of the village – only a farm, a few private houses, a mechanic's workshop, and the old sports pavilion survived the demolition.
+The workshop was the site of Craiggs' Bus Garage, and re-opened as a repair workshop specialising in agricultural machinery.
+The house opposite was the home of Charlie Nyberg, who ran a newsagency and barbershop there.
 This house, built circa 1960, replaced the previous house and Post Office, demolished for road widening.

-At the nature reserve, the footings of some features (paths, picnic area, etc.) are partially made with bricks, some of which show the imprint of Radcliff (many collieries included a brickworks).
-Some newer homes have also been built along the A1068 Amble to Ashington road.
+At the nature reserve, the footings of some features (paths, picnic area, etc.) are partially made with bricks, some of which show the imprint of Radcliffe (many collieries included a brickworks).
+Some newer homes were built along the A1068 Amble to Ashington road.

-On Sunday, 15 February 1942, at 8:22 pm, a landmine was dropped on Radcliffe by a German aeroplane being chased by an RAF fighter plane.
-Three houses, a school, and a church were demolished.
-Three members of the Craiggs' extended family were killed, and several others injured.
-Casualties would have been much higher if the service in the church had not finished shortly before, and the congregation dispersed.

 The Radcliffe War Memorial, erected in 1928 for the First World War, and with an additional roll of honour added for the fallen of the Second World War, was removed from Radcliffe and relocated to Amble, opposite the Amble Clock Tower Memorial in the Town Square.
 The original location can still be seen at the west side of the A1068 to the south of the village, where the surrounding wrought iron railings remain.

+On 15 February 1942, a German aeroplane chased by an RAF fighter plane dropped a bomb dropped on Radcliffe.
+Three houses, a school, and a church were demolished.
+Three members of the Craiggs' extended family were killed and several others were injured.
+Casualties would have been much higher if the church service had not finished shortly before and the congregation dispersed.